 We will want to see results straight away, and most of all we will be seeking the immediate gratification of playing our favorite songs.
 Why else would we have picked up the axe dammit!

-What if I were to tell you that there are a whole host of songs just so built as to allow even the earliest beginner have their way with their favorite music, a whole roster of one string guitar songs seemingly purpose built for this one scenario?
+What if I were to tell you that there are a whole host of songs just so built as to allow even the earliest beginner have their way with their favourite music, a whole roster of one string guitar songs seemingly purpose built for this one scenario?

 Well, it’s the truth!
 If it’s good enough for world renowned king of the surf guitar Dick Dale, then it’s good enough for any body.
 He sought in his rapid fire tremolo picking to capture the exhilaration of catching yourself in the spiritual balancing act of being inside a wild wet wave, foaming at the mouth like a rabid dog waiting to swallow you if you fall and fail, and he did so often merely with one string.
 Sometimes the simple things are the best of things.

-Even if this isn’t the case and you are a more experienced guitarist, working on one string can be a powerful way to think about your favorite songs and to learn songs by ear on the fly.
+Even if this isn’t the case and you are a more experienced guitarist, working on one string can be a powerful way to think about your favourite songs and to learn songs by ear on the fly.
 It certainly worked for me, and now I can improvise along to more or less any song!

 These songs are in no particular order and should be learned and chosen depending on your interests: there’s no need to learn a song that you would otherwise have no interest in!